sathya-oracle/learning-library/oci-library/oci-hol/oci-media-services/introduction/Lab01-Stream-your-video-using-OCI.md

     * media-stream-packaging-config
     * media-stream-cdn-config

-Two types of policies are needed to work on the labs for digital media services.
+Two types of policies are needed to work on the labs for media services.

-* Granting access for Digital Media Services to OCI Services Create a create group to streamline the level of access based on the type of individual job role definition.
+* Granting access for Media Services to OCI Services Create a create group to streamline the level of access based on the type of individual job role definition.
 For simplicity, we create the below with an any-user clause. create a new policy with the below statement